 High Country 80" by Freespirit Recreation is one largest roof top tent currently on the market.

 Designed to sleep up to 5 people, Freespirit High Country 80" is made with premium quality materials and is one of the most spacious rooftop tents out there.
 Like the Odyssey, High Country 80" also comes with tri-layer body technology.
 This tent is built to keep you comfortable no matter what kind of weather you're camping in.

 Given its size, one may expect it to be difficult or time-consuming to put up and close; however, this is not the case at all!
 The High Country 80"'s innovative design makes it incredibly simple and quick to set up and takedown The entire procedure will take less than 60 seconds.

-Lastly, GoFSR High Country 80" is only designed to fit on full-sized SUVs and Mid/Full-size trucks.
+Freespirit Recreation High Country 80" is only designed to fit on full-sized SUVs and Mid/Full-size trucks.
 It won't fit on Mid-Size SUVs and smaller vehicles.
 However, It is designed to fit on any factory/aftermarket roof out there.

 - Sleeps 5 people

 - Tri-Layer body provides protection from extreme weather conditions

 - Premium rainfly prevents leaks during heavy rainfall